European stock markets lifted by firmer financial shares

 * Volumes thin due to holiday season

-LONDON, Dec 29 European stock markets rose on Tuesday, helped by gains in the banking sector, although weaker mining share prices held back the British market.
+LONDON, Dec 29 European stock markets rose on Tuesday, helped by gains in the banking sector, although weaker mining share prices curbed the progress of the British market.

-The pan-European FTSEurofirst 300 index was 1.5 percent higher at its close while the euro zone's blue-chip Euro STOXX 50 index advanced 1.8 percent.
+The pan-European FTSEurofirst 300 index rose 0.7 percent while the euro zone's blue-chip Euro STOXX 50 index advanced 1.2 percent.

-Britain's blue-chip FTSE 100 index was up 1 percent at its close, underperforming bigger gains of 1.9 percent on Germany's DAX and 1.8 percent on France's CAC.
+Britain's blue-chip FTSE 100 index rose 0.2 percent, underperforming bigger gains of 1.3 percent on Germany's DAX and 1.2 percent on France's CAC.

 The London market's relative underperformance was due to a fall in mining stocks, which account for around 5 percent of the FTSE's overall market capitalisation.

-The mining sector lost ground on Tuesday as the price of copper touched its lowest in more than a week and aluminium fell on concerns about demand from China, which is the world's biggest consumer of metals..
+The mining sector lost ground on Tuesday as copper and aluminium prices fell on concerns about demand from China, which is the world's biggest consumer of metals..

 "The UK index is struggling to match its euro zone peers, hampered by the mining sector," said Spreadex analyst Connor Campbell.

-With many traders away for the Christmas holiday season, trading volumes were just over half of the FTSEurofirst's three-month daily average.
+With many traders away for the Christmas holiday season, trading volumes were just a fifth of the FTSEurofirst's three-month daily average.

 Naeem Aslam, chief market analyst at brokerage AvaTrade, said European stocks looked well-placed for 2016, given measures by the European Central Bank to support the euro zone economy.